 Please send your child with appropriate clothing for a day in the snow.
 Layers are always a good option since conditions are constantly changing on the mountain.
 Snow pants, a warm coat, gloves or mittens and one pair of socks are essential.
 We recommend a thin, long sock in order for feet to stay the most comfortable in ski or snowboard boots.
 Your child is welcome to wear a hat to the mountain, but they will be asked to wear a helmet and usually a hat is uncomfortable underneath and the helmet provides enough warmth.
 If they have goggles, feel free to send them along.

-If your child has never skiied or snowboarded, and is unsure what to choose for 5th grade day, we highly recommend skiing.
+If your child has never skied or snowboarded, and is unsure what to choose for 5th grade day, we highly recommend skiing.
 In our experience, kids who are new to the sport tend to have a much more enjoyable 1st day skiing rather than snowboarding.

 You can either pack your child a lunch, or they can purchase lunch in the Hampton Lodge.
 Hamburgers, Mac and Cheese, Pizza, Chicken Strips are just a few of the items available in the Lodge - plan on sending about $10 if they are going to purchase lunch.

-If your child is an avid skiier or snowboarder, we have lessons for all different ability levels.
+If your child is an avid skier or snowboarder, we have lessons for all different ability levels.
 Students are required to take a lesson, so if they have skills beyond the rope tow, we will definitely put them in an appropriate level lesson.

 Never Ever Red - First time, has never skied or snowboarded at a ski resort, or someone who would like to start again with the basics.